petrarca/cypher-graphdb-core/README.md

 """)
 ```

-## CLI (Interactive Graph Exploration)
+## 3. Interactive CLI - Vendor-Neutral Graph Operations

-The library includes an interactive CLI for exploring graph databases.
+The library includes a comprehensive interactive CLI with 44+ commands for exploring graph databases.
+The CLI provides identical functionality across all supported backends.

 ### Running the CLI